2019 Parañaque local elections

 Local elections were held in Parañaque on May 13, 2019 within the 2019 Philippine general election.
 Voters elected for the elective local posts in the city: the mayor, vice mayor, two congressmen, and the 16 councilors, eight each in the two local legislative districts of Parañaque.

 Background

-Mayor Edwin Olivarez ran for third and final term.
+Mayor Edwin Olivarez ran for re-election for third and final term.
 He was challenged by his predecessor, former Mayor Florencio "Jun" Bernabe Jr.

-Vice Mayor Jose Enrico "Rico" Golez ran for third and final term.
-He was challenged again by Jeremy Marquez.
+Vice Mayor Jose Enrico "Rico" Golez ran for re-election for third and final term.
+He was challenged once again by BF Homes Barangay Captain Jeremy Marquez.

-First District Representative Eric Olivarez ran for third and final term.
-He was challenged by Jimmy Delos Santos.
+First District Representative Eric Olivarez ran for re-election for third and final term.
+He was challenged by former Councilor Jaime "Jimmy" Delos Santos.

 Second District Representative Gustavo Tambunting was eligible to run for re-election, but chose not to run.
 His wife, Joy Myra Tambunting ran in his place.
-Tambunting was challenged by Pacifico Rosal.
+Tambunting was challenged by Pacifico "Pacing" Rosal.

 Results

 Names written in bold-Italic are the re-elected incumbents while in italic are incumbents lost in elections.